The Path

 For the record, here are our Articles of Incorporation and Bylaws,

 and once again the 501(c)(3) qualification letter from the IRS.
+We will employ attorneys to build

 - Financial: We're covering all fees and other expenses out-of-pocket for now.
 We're working up a presentation that will tell our

 story to stakeholders and potential funders.
 Since we are a 501(c)(3), all donations will be tax-deductible.
+Our draft Business Plan is

 For decades I've volunteered to improve the prospects of what I experienced as distressed populations: at-risk teens, abused and neglected children, the elderly and infirm.